pesterhazy/laravel-bench-env/readme.md

 ## Results

-Here are the results of a run
+Here are the results of a run on an `m3.medium` instance

     url;requests per second
     bench1.php;1621.42